Witchybun/ArchipelagoMadou/worlds/lunacid/docs/en_Lunacid.md

 furniture, weapons, hats, and so on).
 - The initial drop was already found.

-When this occurs, the drop item name will be colored olive green and it will say the item is gifted.
+When this occurs, the drop item name will be colored olive green, and it will say the item is gifted.

 ## Known quirks
 - Sometimes when being sent key items to open doors, they might not work if you are still in the same area.
 A reload should fix this.
-- When connecting, the slot name is case sensitive; the font used by the game obscures this as it is always in upper case.
+- When connecting, the slot name is case-sensitive; the font used by the game obscures this as it is always in upper case.
-- If the game does not get past a connect, its likely that the server has winded down, or there is a version mismatch.
-Check the LogOutut of BepInEx if you aren't sure.
+- If the game does not get past a connection attempt, it's likely that the server has winded down, or there is a version mismatch.
+Check the LogOutput of BepInEx if you aren't sure.
 - If the game's port changes, you can edit the save's JSON file to change the port.